home-assistant/hassio-build/install/README.md

 # Install Hass.io

-# ON MIGRATION - DON'T USE IT IN NEXT HOURS!

 Beside the usage of the images it's also possible to run Hass.io on a generic system without flashing an image.

 ## Requirements